AxonIQ/reference-guide/introduction/architecture-overview/tactical-patterns.md

 >
 > “A cluster of associated objects that are treated as a unit for the purpose of data changes.
 External references are restricted to one member of the Aggregate, designated as the root.
 A set of consistency rules applies within the Aggregate's boundaries.”

 For example, a `GiftCard` aggregate could contain other entities: `List<GiftCardTransaction>`.
-To keep the entire aggregate in a consistent state, adding a transaction to a gift card should be done via the `GiftCard` entity.
+To keep the entire aggregate in a consistent state, adding a transaction (`GiftCardTransaction`) to a gift card should be done via the `GiftCard` entity.
 In this case, the `GiftCard` entity is the appointed aggregate root.

 In Axon, aggregates are identified by an Aggregate Identifier.
 This may be any object, but there are a few guidelines for good implementations of identifiers.
 Identifiers must: